AnnMarieW/dash-multi-page-app-demos/README.md

 ## 2. :tada: Use dcc.Link in dcc.Markdown

-Did you know it's possible to format links in `dcc.Markdown` with `dcc.Link`?
+Did you know it's possible to use dcc.Link in  `dcc.Markdown`?
-The advantage of using  `dcc.Link` is that it navigates without refreshing a page which is really fast.
+The advantage of using  `dcc.Link` to navigate between pages of a multi-page app is that when you click on the link it updates the pathname without refreshing the page --  which makes browsing really fast. :rocket:

-Here's how to do this in a `dcc.Markdown` component.

-dcc.Link:
+Here's how:
 ```python
 dcc.Markdown( "This is text <dccLink href='page1/news' children='Page 1' /> more text", dangerously_allow_html=True)
 ```

-For comparison, here is a regular markdown link syntax:
+For comparison, here is a regular Markdown link syntax:
 ```python
 dcc.Markdown( "This is text [Page 1](/page1/news) more text")
 ```